Ziggiphase/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed.
+Creates a script that creates a directory called my_dur with permissions 751 in the working directory